-Buying a house, especially your firs home for living is a different feeling all together.
+Buying a house, especially your first home for living is a different feeling altogether.
 All of us want to buy or build a house of our own, and therefore it is absolutely important to take this crucial decision thoughtfully.
-As you know, this is one of the most vital decisions both financially and emotionally, you should put your priorities in place and think through well before you are start looking for properties.
+As you know, this is one of the most vital decisions both financially and emotionally, you should put your priorities in place and think them through well before you start looking for properties.
 And if you are planning to buy a house and wondering what are the important features and things that are absolutely important for you to consider then here’s the post worth checking.

 It’s possible that certain priorities and features that are important for you may not be so important for others.
-But then, there are certain crucial and important features that matters for most of us in general.
-And therefore check these out get your priorities right.
-So, when you consider all these important and crucial features when buying a house, you are going to get the most out of your investment and turnout a winner.
+But then, there are certain crucial and important features that matter for most of us in general.
+And therefore check these out to get your priorities right.
+So, when you consider all these important and crucial features when buying a house, you are going to get the most out of your investment and turn out a winner.

 So are you ready to put your priorities in place and make a checklist of things that matters the most?

 I hear you saying yes, so let’s dive in.